- Departments A - D

-Watercraft registrations are renewable every 3 years.
+The Application for Certificate of Title to register a watercraft can be found on the DNR website.
+Watercraft registrations will be renewable every year.
 Late renewal is subject to penalties through DNR (50-23-370).
-Renewal cannot be completed if delinquent taxes are owed (50-23-425).
+Renewal cannot be completed if taxes are owed (50-23-425).
 Personal property taxes are due every year.

 If your watercraft has been junked, abandoned, or destroyed, you must submit the original title to DNR in order to have the property removed from the tax billing list.
 If you still receive a tax bill, you need to submit proof from DNR that you surrendered the title.